-Soft tissue injury compensation claims - Introduction
+Soft tissue injury claims

 In the UK, soft tissue injuries and conditions have been estimated to account annually for around 300,000 inpatient hospital visits, one million outpatient visits and three million A&E visits, according to British Orthopaedic Foundation data.